Responding to Bullying and Cyberbullying

 Eyes on Bullying, a site developed by the Education Development Center, Inc., provides a free and elaborate toolkit on bullying, with activities, role-playing scenarios, and strategic planning steps.
 The Children’s Safety Network, a project in EDC’s Health and Human Development Division, offers research on bullying.
 One study looks at bystander intervention among 10-15 year olds.
 Findings suggest three key factors that encourage intervention: kids’ awareness of the immorality of bullying; kids’ awareness of adult expectation that kids will intervene, and the availability of training in how bystanders can intervene.

-For a succinct study of how adults see bullying, view a video reporting on a survey that asked about the bullying behaviors that should cause schools to take action.
+Access a succinct study of how adults see bullying.
 A major conclusion: What expert and non-expert adults view as bullying differs.
-The survey report as well as the video is available from the C.S.
+The survey report is available from the C.S.
 Mott Children’s Hospital National Poll of Children’s Health.

 Principals will find guidelines for answering parents’ questions about bullying in a PDF from the National Association of Elementary School Principals.
 The NAESP also provides a one-page report to distribute to parents on what they can do at home.
-The American Association of School Administrators also offers guidelines for districts dealing with bullying and cyberbullying in a 2010 document.
+The American Association of School Administrators also offers guidelines for districts dealing with bullying and cyberbullying in a 2010 document accompanied by multiple links.

-For recent findings on bullying and responses to it, visit the C-Span recordings of the 2012 Education Dept. Third Annual Bullying Prevention Summit.
+For recent findings on bullying and responses to it, visit the C-Span recordings of the Department of Education’s 2016 anti-bullying summit.
 You will find videos on studies from other federal departments, universities and organizations on youth who bully, bullying and suicide prevention, youth leadership, and diversity.
 Not surprisingly, middle school students figure in the studies.
-Writing about the event in “Bullying Prevention Summit: Peers Matter” at ASCD’s Whole Child Education site, Sean Slade looks beyond the individual bullying incident to the school culture.
+Writing about an earlier annual Department of Ed. summit, Sean Slade looks beyond the individual bullying incident to the school culture in “Bullying Prevention Summit: Peers Matter” at ASCD’s Whole Child Education site.
 He points out that adults understand the impact of bullying on those who are bullied and have a clear responsibility to decrease bullying, in part by training bystanders.

 Annmarie Urso, PhD, who has worked in K-12 special education and now teaches at SUNY in Geneseo, urges educators to go beyond teaching about intolerance and to actively support kids who are targeted by bullies.
 Writing in 2011 for Leadscape, the cognitive coaching site, she lists recent examples of racial bigotry, and suicides among LGBT youth, and provides links to resources to build support for targeted students, including Teaching Tolerance from the Southern Poverty Law Center.

 Cyberbullying, whether it originates at school or elsewhere, is a complex issue that impacts the lives of many young people.
 A free digital issue of ASCD’s Policy Priorities provides articles on what educators need to know about cyberbullying.
 The issue includes an infographic on states’ cyberbullying laws, links to curriculum resources, and a discussion of legal concerns.
 Particularly helpful is the video, How to Identify, Prevent, and Respond to Cyberbullying, presented by Justin Patchin, an associate professor at the University of Wisconsin, Eau Claire, and co-director of the Cyberbullying Research Center.
-Policy Priorities provides links to cyberbullying prevention resources here.
-And here are some ideas (from an AMLE newsletter) to help raise awareness among students and engage them in addressing issues of cyberbullying.
+Common Sense Education provides a useful resource, Standing Up, Not Standing By: An Anti-Cyberbullying Toolkit for Educators.
+Also check out cyberwise from Diana Graber and Cynthia Lieberman.